Care homes provide accommodation with trained staff on hand to look after your needs day and night.

 This is designed to meet the needs of people with disabilities.
 Some schemes have the benefit of a live-in warden and emergency call systems.
 Other schemes offer communal accommodation to small groups of people with similar needs.
 They are mainly for people with learning disabilities and mental health problems.

-You can find more detailed information in our Care Guide, including details of registered care homes and home care services.
+More detailed information can be found in our Care Guide, including details of registered care homes and home care services.

 - Age UK

 - Housing Care - The Elderly Accommodation Counsel's Housing Care website provides a searchable database of housing and care options for older people in West Sussex.
 It includes sheltered housing for rent or sale, as well as extra care housing and residential homes.